bkoprucu/jekyll4test/_posts/2023-12-06-JVM-Stack-Memory.md

 docker run -m 2g --memory-swap 2g --rm -d -e JAVA_OPTS="-Xss1024k -XX:MaxRAMPercentage=75" --name J17_2040k memoryfiller:java17 7000 100 250
 ```

-On MacOS with default stack size (2040 KB), container can run ~1050 threads, after which it is killed by container manager.
+On MacOS with default stack size (2040 KB), container can run ~1050 threads, after which it is killed by container manager (Docker),

-With a decreased JVM stack size of 1024 KB (-Xss1024k option), number of threads the container can run reaches ~7100 threads.
+With a decreased JVM stack size of 1024 KB (-Xss1024k option), the container can run ~7100 threads.
 Further reducing the stack size does not have an impact.

-Like the former test, this behavior only occurs on MacOS, with LTS Java versions 17 and below.
+Like the previous test, this behavior only occurs on MacOS, with LTS Java versions 17 and below.

 ## Conclusion